University and college admission: Iceland

 Both public and private universities in Iceland handle their own admissions.
 Students apply for a specific course of study and each programme has its own requirements.
 These are usually a matriculation exam but sometimes a minimum number of credits in certain subjects in gymnasium or even passing an entry test is needed.
 Foreign students must apply half a year prior to the first semester but the time limit for Nordic citizens is not as strict.

 India

 Most Indian universities participate in one or another centralized admission procedure.
-No weight is given to applicants' past or recent academic record and their admission happens by their ranking in the entrance exam.
+No weight is given to applicants' past or recent academic record and their admission is based on their ranking in the entrance exam.
 Applicants are ranked by their entrance exam marks, and submit their preference of universities/programs based on their rank and choice.
-These exams mostly required expensive coaching to which poor and rural students cannot afford, and leads to some disadvantage to students without coaching, for example only 1.6% cleared NEET in Tamil Nadu without expensive coaching.
+These exams mostly required expensive coaching which poor and rural students cannot afford, and leads to some disadvantages for students without coaching, for example, only 1.6% cleared NEET in Tamil Nadu without expensive coaching.
 Some such common entrance tests are: